Diogo Rocha (tennis)

 Diogo Rocha (born 14 June 1984) is a Portuguese former professional tennis player who competed in the ITF Men's Circuit.
-He achieved his highest singles ranking of 634 in the world by the Association of Tennis Professionals (ATP) in February 2005.
+He achieved his highest singles ATP ranking of world No. 634 in February 2005.
 Though he never entered a singles event in the ATP Challenger Tour, Rocha did play in the 2003, 2004 and 2005 Estoril Open, and was selected for one Davis Cup tie in 2005.

 Head-to-head vs. Top 20 players

 This section contains Rocha's win-loss record against players who have been ranked 20th or higher in the world rankings during their careers.